vladzuck/RSI_BOT/README.md

 ## Usage
 *(Note: To run the live execution bots, ensure your API keys are securely stored in your environment variables and never hardcoded.)*
+API is represented, since competiton is already ended.

 1. Clone the repository.
 2. Install dependencies from your local virtual environment (`.venv`).